Sofia Richie Gives Scott Disick An Ultimatum About Kourtney Kardashian, Per ‘Life & Style’

 As previously reported by the Inquisitr, Sofia Richie currently believes that Kourtney and Scott have been getting intimate behind her back.
 Recently, the pair headed to New York City with their three children, Mason, Penelope, and Reign.
 They also took off for a getaway to Bali, where Kourtney, Scott, Mason, and Reign all posed for a sweet photo.

-Sources tell the magazine that Sofia is now putting on a brave face in the public eye and is worried that she’s losing the crib on the entire situation.
+Sources tell the magazine that Sofia is now putting on a brave face in the public eye and is worried that she’s losing the grip on the entire situation.
 Meanwhile, another source claims that Kardashian and Disick did hook up while in New York City.

 When Richie confronted him about the alleged cheating, he reportedly denied it all.